Poop-fish/BasicPainterApp/README.md

 - add text to the canvas
 - upload PNG images and draw on them and save what you did
 - toggle grid lines
 - remade the custom palette
+- text added to the canvas is draggable with right click ( buggy )

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------